In this guide 7 sections

 A quality hitting mat + impact screen (not a net) + sound dampening panels reduce simulator noise to conversation level.
 Foam balls eliminate noise entirely for late-night practice.
+Our top pick: the FiberBuilt Flight Deck (~$449).

-Our #1 Pick: ~$449 at Amazon — Check Today's Price →Read the full guide below for all 3 products tested.
+Our #1 Pick: ~$449 at Amazon — Check Today's Price ↗Read the full guide below for all 3 products tested.

 Noise is the #1 reason apartment golfers do not buy a simulator.
 The crack of a real ball hitting a net at 9 PM will get you a noise complaint.
 But with the right equipment and setup, you can practice indoors at any hour without disturbing anyone.
 We measured decibel levels for every component.